 - (a) APPOINTMENT. - (1) Scope.
-Unless a statute provides otherwise, a court may appoint a master only to:

-(A) perform duties consented to by the parties;

-(B) hold trial proceedings and make or recommend findings of fact on issues to be decided without a jury if appointment is warranted by:

-(i) some exceptional condition; or

-(ii) the need to perform an accounting or resolve a difficult computation of damages; or
+Unless a statute provides otherwise, a court may appoint a master only to: - (A) perform duties consented to by the parties; - (B) hold trial proceedings and make or recommend findings of fact on issues to be decided without a jury if appointment is warranted by: - (i) some exceptional condition; or - (ii) the need to perform an accounting or resolve a difficult computation of damages; or

-- (C) address pretrial and posttrial matters that cannot be effectively and timely addressed by an available district judge or magistrate judge of the district. - (2) Disqualification.
+(C) address pretrial and posttrial matters that cannot be effectively and timely addressed by an available district judge or magistrate judge of the district.

+- (2) Disqualification.
 A master must not have a relationship to the parties, attorneys, action, or court that would require disqualification of a judge under 28 U.S.C. §455, unless the parties, with the court's approval, consent to the appointment after the master discloses any potential grounds for disqualification. - (3) Possible Expense or Delay.
-In appointing a master, the court must consider the fairness of imposing the likely expenses on the parties and must protect against unreasonable expense or delay. - (b) ORDER APPOINTING A MASTER. - (1) Notice.
+In appointing a master, the court must consider the fairness of imposing the likely expenses on the parties and must protect against unreasonable expense or delay.

+(b) ORDER APPOINTING A MASTER.

+(1) Notice.
 Before appointing a master, the court must give the parties notice and an opportunity to be heard.
-Any party may suggest candidates for appointment. - (2) Contents.
-The appointing order must direct the master to proceed with all reasonable diligence and must state: - (A) the master's duties, including any investigation or enforcement duties, and any limits on the master's authority under Rule 53(c); - (B) the circumstances, if any, in which the master may communicate ex parte with the court or a party; - (C) the nature of the materials to be preserved and filed as the record of the master's activities; - (D) the time limits, method of filing the record, other procedures, and standards for reviewing the master's orders, findings, and recommendations; and - (E) the basis, terms, and procedure for fixing the master's compensation under Rule 53(g). - (3) Issuing.
-The court may issue the order only after: - (A) the master files an affidavit disclosing whether there is any ground for disqualification under 28 U.S.C. §455; and - (B) if a ground is disclosed, the parties, with the court's approval, waive the disqualification. - (4) Amending.
+Any party may suggest candidates for appointment.

+(2) Contents.
+The appointing order must direct the master to

+proceed with all reasonable diligence and must state:

+- (A) the master's duties, including any investigation or enforcement duties, and any limits on the master's authority under Rule 53(c); - (B) the circumstances, if any, in which the master may communicate ex parte with the court or a party; - (C) the nature of the materials to be preserved and filed as the record of the master's activities; - (D) the time limits, method of filing the record, other procedures, and standards for reviewing the master's orders, findings, and recommendations; and - (E) the basis, terms, and procedure for fixing the master's compensation under Rule 53(g).

+(3) Issuing.
+The court may issue the order only after:

+- (A) the master files an affidavit disclosing whether there is any ground for disqualification under 28 U.S.C. §455; and - (B) if a ground is disclosed, the parties, with the court's approval, waive the disqualification. - (4) Amending.
 The order may be amended at any time after notice to the parties and an opportunity to be heard. - (c) Master's Authority. - (1) In General.
-Unless the appointing order directs otherwise, a master may: - (A) regulate all proceedings; - (B) take all appropriate measures to perform the assigned duties fairly and efficiently; and

-- 72 - (C) if conducting an evidentiary hearing, exercise the appointing court's power to compel, take, and record evidence. - (2) Sanctions.
-The master may by order impose on a party any noncontempt sanction provided by Rule 37 or 45, and may recommend a contempt sanction against a party and sanctions against a nonparty.

-(d) MASTER'S ORDERS.
+Unless the appointing order directs otherwise, a master may: - (A) regulate all proceedings; - (B) take all appropriate measures to perform the assigned duties fairly and efficiently; and - (C) if conducting an evidentiary hearing, exercise the appointing court's power to compel, take, and record evidence - (2) Sanctions.
+The master may by order impose on a party any noncontempt sanction provided by Rule 37 or 45, and may recommend a contempt sanction against a party and sanctions against a nonparty. - (d) MASTER'S ORDERS.
 A master who issues an order must file it and promptly serve a copy on each party.
-The clerk must enter the order on the docket.
+The clerk must enter the order on the docket. - (e) MASTER'S REPORTS.
+A master must report to the court as required by the appointing order.
+The master must file the report and promptly serve a copy on each party, unless the court orders otherwise.